-Scottish Word: Geenyoch.
+Scottish Word: Gled.

 Oh No. Not ataw, My pal here Mr Geenyoch the burd isni gonna eat meee.
 He’s named me.
 And Ahm noo caw’d Galshach, an awfie bonnie name, ahn he has promised tae tak me tae a … Continue reading Geenyoch.

 That damn burd’s a clash-bagger, clyping on me tae the dug ahn no a tree fur miles.
-Translation: clash-bag: a tell tale.
+Translate: clash-bag: a tell tale.
 That damn bird is a tell tale, betraying me to that dog and not … Continue reading Clash-bag.

 Sorry pal ah dinni want tae be fykerie.
 But yer no actually fleein – yir in free fa.
 Ahn you are fa’n fast cos ahm having tae flee doonwards like buggery tae keep up.
 Dinni worry … Continue reading Faw.